 For years, people have discussed the death of the network sitcom, which has recently been overshadowed (in terms of viewership, critical response, and awards potential) by the edgier comedic fare found on cable channels and streaming services.
 The days where the Modern Family’s of the world dominated the cultural conversation seemed long gone — that is, until the arrival of Abbott Elementary.
 Created by, written by, and starring A Black Lady Sketch Show veteran Quinta Brunson, the freshman ABC sitcom quickly gained an audience, notably quadrupling its ratings over several episodes and inspiring countless social media memes in the process.

 A side-splitting mockumentary about the inner-workings of a Philadelphia public elementary school, the series has wasted no time becoming the name on everybody’s lips.
-So it should come as no surprise that ABC has handed out an early second season order for the celebrated sitcom, which will return for the last few episodes of its first season next Tuesday.
+It was no surprise then when ABC handed out an early second season order for the celebrated sitcom, and now a new teaser has confirmed the return date of the quickly beloved show.

-Staying true to the spirit of the series, which has single-handedly made network sitcoms relevant again thanks to its fresh approach to a familiar formula, ABC made the renewal announcement in a similarly refreshing manner.
+Back in March when the show was renewed, ABC made the renewal announcement in a similarly refreshing manner.
 In lieu of a press release, the network issued a letter “from the desk” of the show’s true breakout character, the hilariously narcissistic Material Gworl herself: Principal Ava Coleman (played with Emmy-worthy chutzpah by comedian Janelle James).

 Addressed to “Faculty and Students (aka My Fans),” the bafflingly (but hysterically) inept school administrator began, “The camera crew I hired to showcase all that I’ve made happen at our beautiful school thinks I’m a star.
 I mean, are we surprised?
 No, we’re not :)”